 Cara Poalillo, the founder of Ninjababes, has always had a strong drive to encourage and uplift the women around her.
-She is from Maywood, NJ and competed in American Ninja Warrior season 10.
+She is from Maywood, NJ and competed on American Ninja Warrior season 10 in Philadelphia and season 11 in Baltimore.
 She started ninja training in fall 2016 and was blown away by the positive comradery and happy vibes that ninjas naturally surround themselves with and felt right at home.
 Cara felt a passion to find creative ways to encourage ninja athletes on a deeper level.

 At that time there were four ninjas who were especially influential in driving Cara to spread this encouragement even further.
 These women, Chelsea Cronin, Danielle Bonomo, and Jane Greenebaum, along with Cara always made it a point to go above and beyond in supporting one another and started using the name "ninjababe" for each other.
 These girls and their shared encouragement deeply impacted Cara to want to take this support to a global level, and thus, 'Ninjababes' was born.

 Saralyn Salisbury-Jones is a collaborator on the downloadable Goals Worksheet.